wesam-abutuaimeh/blog.com/README.md

 # Blog-Template .

-## By : Developer : Wesam Hatme Abu Tiama .
+## By : Developer : Wesam Hatme Abu Tuaimeh .

 ### The sketch was taken from the Elzero Web School channel.